peterbrittain/asciimatics/doc/source/widgets.rst

 .. code-block:: python

+    # Given this scene list...
     scenes = [
         Scene([ListView(screen, contacts)], -1, name="Main"),
         Scene([ContactView(screen, contacts)], -1, name="Edit Contact")
     ]
     screen.play(scenes)

+    # You can use this code to move back to the first scene at any time...
+    raise NextScene("Main")

 Dynamic scenes
 --------------